UVCity/Right-Call/Documentation/User.md

 <img src="Assets/calibrationPage.png" width="600">

 - If the student selects accept to use their webcam, they are sent to the eye-tracking calibratiom page.
-- This page must be completed only once per login session.
+- This page is only completed once per login session.
 - The student must wait around 5-10 seconds for the red dot to show up on their screen.
-Once it displays, the student must click all five buttons five teams each until each one is red.
+Once it displays, the student must click all five buttons five times each until each one is red.
 - After that, select the button in the middle that shows up.
 - The student is sent back to the video, and they can press play and start the quiz.
 - Questions can show up at any timestamps.